-A verification plan answers the following questions:
+A verification plan typically answers the following questions:

 - When will requirements be verified?